R1k91/CommunityEvents/README.md

 - Global Azure 2025 Milano - Transitioning from Azure Data Factory to Data Factory in Fabric
 - SQL Start 2025 Ancona - TMDL, the new model representation for semantic models
 - PBI & Fabric Manchester UG - TMDL, the new model representation for semantic models
-- WPC 2025 - Teniche di CI/CD in Microsoft Fabric
+- WPC 2025 - Tecniche di CI/CD in Microsoft Fabric
 ## 2024
 - Data Saturday #48 Pordenone - Power BI CICD, Where are we?
 Where are we going?
 - SQL Start 2024 - Fabric: I Love You, I Love You Not